quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part36_Summary.md

 ---

 #### Reward Signal in Reinforcement Learning
-In reinforcement learning, \( R_t \) represents the reward signal at time \( t \), which influences decision-making and learning.
+In reinforcement learning,$R_t $ represents the reward signal at time$t$, which influences decision-making and learning.
 It is a number rather than an object or event in the agent’s environment.

-:p What is \( R_t \) in reinforcement learning?
+:p What is $R_t$ in reinforcement learning?
 ??x
-\( R_t \) in reinforcement learning denotes the reward signal at time \( t \).
+$R_t $ in reinforcement learning denotes the reward signal at time$t$.
 This is not an actual object or event in the external environment but rather an internal representation within the brain, such as neuronal activity, that affects decision-making and learning processes. x??

 ---